CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ### WJH and the NVIDIA NetQ Agent

-When you enable the NVIDIA NetQ agent on the switch, the WJH service stops and does not run.
-If you disable the NVIDIA NetQ service and want to use WJH, run the following commands to enable and start the WJH service:
+When you are using the NVIDIA NetQ agent on the switch, you must disable the WJH service.
+The NetQ agent directly retrieves and exports WJH data to your NetQ server:

 {{< tabs "TabID14 ">}}
 {{< tab "NVUE Commands">}}

 ```
-cumulus@switch:~$ nv set system wjh state enabled
+cumulus@switch:~$ nv set system wjh state disabled
 cumulus@switch:~$ nv config apply
 ```